-- Synthesize managerial and technical skills to develop, implement and oversee an organization's telecommunications infrastructure. - Integrate managerial and technical skills to determine cost, improve customer service and boost operating efficiencies. - Employ communications and networking technology for the strategic benefit of an organization. - Apply project management methodology in order to ensure greater success in project implementation in all functional areas.
+- Equipping students with managerial and technical skills needed to develop, implement and oversee an organization's telecommunications infrastructure. - Enabling students to recognize opportunities to determine cost, improve customer service and boost operating efficiencies. - Developing students' ability to apply communications and networking technology for the strategic benefit of an organization. - Enabling students to apply project management methodology in order to ensure greater success in project implementation in all functional areas.